lidofinance/docs/docs/guides/lido-tokens-integration-guide.md

 ## stETH vs. wstETH

 There are two versions of Lido's stTokens, namely stETH and wstETH.
-Both are fungible tokens, but they reflect the accrued staking rewards in different ways. stETH implements rebasing mechanics which means the stETH balance increases periodically.
-On the contrary, wstETH balance is constant, while the token increases in value eventually (denominated in stETH).
+Both are fungible tokens but they reflect the accrued staking rewards differently. stETH implements rebasing mechanics which means the stETH balance updates regularly.
+On the contrary, the wstETH balance does not change on its own but rather increases in value against stETH.

 :::info
 At any moment, any amount of stETH can be converted to wstETH via a trustless wrapper and vice versa, thus tokens effectively share liquidity.